Drug information

 Phase: 2b

 Status: PRO 140_CD 01 has been completed.
-PRO 140_CD 01-Extension is ongoing, but not recruiting participants.
-(In March 2022, the leronlimab HIV program was placed on partial clinical hold.)
+The status of PRO 140_CD 01-Extension is unknown.

 Location: United States

 Purpose: The purpose of the PRO 140_CD 01 study was to evaluate the safety and efficacy of leronlimab monotherapy for the maintenance of viral suppression in participants who had undetectable viral load levels on ART.
-The PRO 140_CD 01-Extension study is evaluating the long-term effectiveness and safety of leronlimab monotherapy for HIV treatment.6,7,10,11
+The PRO 140_CD 01-Extension study is evaluating the long-term effectiveness and safety of leronlimab monotherapy for HIV treatment.8,11,12

 Selected Study Results: Results published in HIV Clinical Trials (2018) showed that in the CD01 study, 23 out of 41 participants (56.1%) maintained viral suppression throughout the 12 week monotherapy treatment phase.
-Eighteen participants did not maintain suppression during the treatment phase, with a mean time to viral rebound of 51.3 days since the initiation of leronlimab monotherapy.6 Results published in PLoS Pathogens (2022) showed that in the CD01 Extension study, five participants have maintained viral suppression on leronlimab monotherapy for over 7 years.12
+Eighteen participants did not maintain suppression during the treatment phase, with a mean time to viral rebound of 51.3 days since the initiation of leronlimab monotherapy.8 Results published in PLoS Pathogens (2022) showed that in the CD01 Extension study, five participants have maintained viral suppression on leronlimab monotherapy for over 7 years.13

 Study Names: (1) PRO 140_CD 02; NCT02483078 and (2) PRO 140_CD 02 Extension; NCT02990858 and (3) PRO 140_CD02_OpenLabel; NCT03902522